larsgw/citation.js/docs/cli.md

     $ more output.json
     [{"title": "The Synergistic Activity ...", ...}]

 > Note: the file extension is determined automatically, and should therefore be omitted in the `-o` option.
-To force a file extension, simply redirect `stdout` to the preferred file.
+To force a file extension, simply omit `-o` and redirect `stdout` to the preferred file.

 ## Output Format